saiyam1814/DevOpsRoadmap2022/Sadab-Halim/10-02-22/AWS_Cloud.md

 CloudFormation is simple but it can lead to large files or is limited in some regard to creating dynamic or repeatable infrastructure compared to CDK.

-CloudFormation can be easier for DevOps Engineers who do not have a backgroung in web programming languages.
+CloudFormation can be easier for DevOps Engineers who do not have a background in web programming languages.

 Since CDK generates out CloudFormation its sill important to be able to read and understand CloudFormation in order to debug Iac stacks.